Kargina/jokes-api/README.md

 ## Description

-Simple application, which provide API to operate with jokes.
+Simple application, which provides API to operate with jokes.

 Written in Python with Flask.